ameliajochna/university-courses-generator/README.md

 ## Features

 - **Requirement Fulfillment:** The application ensures that all degree requirements are met, including the total number of ECTS points and completion of group projects.
-- **Randomized Course Selection:** Subjects are selected randomly, taking into account compulsory courses that must be completed in specific semesters.
+- **Randomized Course Selection:** Subjects are selected randomly, taking into account compulsory courses that must be completed in specific semesters (highlighted in yellow).
 If a student is unsatisfied with the generated list, they can simply generate a new set of courses.

 ## How It Works